Cardeston

-Cardeston is a small settlement in Shropshire, England.
+Cardeston is a small settlement in the civil parish of Alberbury with Cardeston, in Shropshire, England.
 It is near the A458 road and is 11 mi west of Shrewsbury.
-It is part of the civil parish of Alberbury with Cardeston.
 It has no facilities, apart from a Church of England church.
+In 1881 the civil parish had a population of 275.
+On 25 March 1886 the parish was abolished to form "Alberbury with Cardeston".